 Hotel in Akureyri

 Get to the next major town and check in for a 2-night stay.
 We chose to stay at the Icelandair Hotel in town and were not disappointed.
 Click here for rates and availability.
+It had comfortable beds, was walkable to the city center, and served up another excellent breakfast.
 This spot is another great option right in the city.

 Day 6 – Akureyri